eclipse-basyx/basyx-python-sdk/README.md

 # PyI40AAS – Python Industry 4.0 Asset Administration Shell

 The PyI40AAS project aims to provide an implementation of the Asset Administration Shell (AAS) for Industry 4.0 Systems, compliant with the meta model and interface specification provided in [the document “Details of the Asset Administration Shell” (v2.0.1)](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details-of-the-Asset-Administration-Shell-Part1.html).

 ## Features

 * Modelling of AASs as Python objects (according to DotAAS sec.
 4)
-* (De-)serialization of AAS objects into/from JSON and XML (according to DotAAS sec.
+* Security extension of the metamodel is currently not implemented (according to DotAAS sec.
 5)
 * Reading and writing of AASX package files (according to DotAAS sec.
+6)
+* (De-)serialization of AAS objects into/from JSON and XML (according to DotAAS sec.
 7)
-* Storing of AAS objects in CouchDB
+* Storing of AAS objects in CouchDB, Backend infrastructure of easy expansion
 * Compliance checking of AAS XML and JSON files

 ### Project Structure

-The PyI40AAS project provides the `aas` Python package with 5 submodules:
+The PyI40AAS project provides the `aas` Python package with 6 submodules:

 * `aas.model`: The AAS metamodel implemented in python
-* `aas.adapter`: Adapters for various file formats and storage backends
+* `aas.adapter`: Adapters for various file formats
+* `aas.backend`: Backend infrastructure for storing and retrieving AAS objects
-* `aas.compliance_tools`: Compliance checker for AAS files
+* `aas.compliance_tool`: Compliance checker for AAS files
 * `aas.util`: Provides utilities
 * `aas.examples`: Example data and tutorials

 ## License

-The PyI40AAS project is dual-licensed under the terms of the Eclipse Public License - v 2.0 and the Apache License Version 2.0.
-Choose either of the two licenses that better suits your needs.
+The PyI40AAS project is provided under a dual license of either the terms of the Apache License (Version 2.0) or the Eclipse Public License v2.0.

-SPDX-License-Identifier: EPL-2.0 OR Apache-2.0

 For more information, especially considering the licenses of included third-party works, please consult the `NOTICE` file.